thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 #### Step 7.2 Assign device to Customer

-Let's assign device to the Customer.
-The Customer users will have ability to read and write telemetry and send commands to devices.
+Let's assign device to the customer.
+The customer users will have ability to read and write telemetry and send commands to devices.

 {% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}

+You can make the customer the owner of the device during its creation stage.

+{% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}

 #### Step 7.3 Assign dashboard to Customer

-Let's share our dashboard with the Customer.
-The Customer users will have read-only access to the Dashboard.
+Let's share our dashboard with the customer.
+The customer users will have read-only access to the dashboard.

 {% include images-gallery.html imageCollection="step73" showListImageTitles="true" %}